krakend/krakend-documentation/telemetry/prometheus.md

 }
 {{< /highlight >}}

-- `port` on which Prometheus is listening
+- `port` on which the Prometheus exporter should listen
 - `namespace` sets the domain the metric belongs to.
 Optional field.

 Optional fields (default to `false`):